kimpro82/MyBizApps/GithubStatistics/README.md

     :: Temporary file
     set "temp_file=%TEMP%\temp.txt"

-    :: Get list of files and their sizes in subfolders only for /r "%search_dir%" %%F in (*) do ( if not "%%~dpF"=="%search_dir%" (
+    :: Get list of files and their sizes in subdirectories only for /r "%search_dir%" %%F in (*) do ( if not "%%~dpF"=="%search_dir%" (
             echo %%~zF %%~xF >> "%temp_file%"